khanmustaaq/Formula-1-2024-Season-Analysis/README.md

 ### Pole Lap Comparison
 - **Speed and Throttle Analysis:** The top 2 drivers in each qualifying session (e.g., VER and NOR in Bahrain) show differences in speed and throttle usage, with faster drivers often maintaining higher average speeds and optimized throttle control through key sectors.
-- **Time Delta Insights:** Time deltas between pole setters and second-place qualifiers reveal critical moments where one driver gains or loses time, often in specific sectors (e.g., VER’s slight edge over SAI in Bahrain).
+- **Time Delta Insights:** Time deltas between pole setters and second-place qualifiers reveal critical moments where one driver gains or loses time, often in specific minisectors (e.g., VER’s slight edge over SAI in Bahrain).
-- **Sector-Wise Performance:** Sector comparisons highlight which driver excels in fast, medium, or slow sectors, such as NOR outperforming LEC in Sector 1 of the Monaco GP, or VER dominating Sector 3 in high-speed tracks like Monza.
+- **Sector-Wise Performance:** Sector comparisons (divided into 21 minisectors per track) highlight which driver excels in specific track sections, such as NOR outperforming LEC in certain minisectors of the Monaco GP, or VER dominating high-speed minisectors at Monza.

 ### Driver Consistency
 - **High Variability:** Drivers like Verstappen (VER), Hamilton (HAM), Norris (NOR), and Leclerc (LEC) show high standard deviations in performance, reflecting podium potential but also vulnerability to DNFs or poor results.